 - Ensure your customers are aware of how their personal information in the IPND may be used and that having a listed number will mean their name and address will be published in authorised public number directories (in addition to the White Pages directory).

-- A customer’s choice must be accurately reflected in the IPND, so silent numbers and the customer’s associated details are not inadvertently published in an authorised public number directory.
+- A customer’s choice must be accurately reflected in the IPND, so silent numbers and the customer’s associated details are not published in an authorised public number directory.